Applied Cognitive Psychology

 On a regular basis, cognitive psychology graduate students and faculty gather for “Cognitive Brown Bag Lunch” to hear research presentations on topics of current interest in cognitive psychology.

 Many research opportunities are available to Ph.D. students in the Applied Cognitive Psychology Program, including grants, contract research, and field work opportunities.
-Many cognitive students focus their research in Law and Psychology, including the topics of eyewitness memory, false confessions, and jury decision making.
+Many cognitive students focus their research in Law and Psychology, including the topics of eyewitness memory, autobiographical memory, and lie detection.
 Another focus of research at CGU is memory and the aging process.
 The affiliated Pomona College Project on Memory and Aging has received support from the National Institute of Health for 19 years and offers graduate students a number of opportunities to study cognitive aging.

 Students in the Applied Cognitive Psychology Program are preparing for careers in both academic and applied settings.
 Students acquire a background in the theories and research that define the traditional and contemporary areas of cognitive psychology.
 In addition, the program emphasizes the development of methodological and statistical skills.
 Most of the ongoing research projects by the cognitive students and faculty are on applied topics that inform important societal problems.